tferic/bitcoin-core-archive-blockfiles/README.md

 The other storage medium could be a magnetic disk, or external USB disk, or network attached volume (NFS, Synology, etc.), for example.

 ## How to use
+1. Make sure Bitcoin Core is installed directly on OS (not docker, snaps, etc)
-1. Copy this script to the computer that runs bitcoin-core.
+2. Copy this script to the computer that runs bitcoin-core.
-2. Edit the local copy of the script in an editor, and adjust the customizable variables to your own needs.
+3. Edit the local copy of the script in an editor, and adjust the customizable variables to your own needs.
-3. Stop the bitcoin-core software
+4. Stop the bitcoin-core software
-4. Run the script either manually, or scheduled via cron. (you may want to capture the output into a log file)
+5. Run the script either manually, or scheduled via cron. (you may want to capture the output into a log file)
-5. Start the bitcoin-core software
+6. Start the bitcoin-core software

 ### Variables to adjust
 ```